tbredin/Siegmeyer2/README.md

 Siegmeyer2
 ==========

-A SMACSS Boilerplate using Susy, Sassline, and Gulp
+A SMACSS Static Boilerplate using Susy and Gulp

 Comes with susy grids & typographic baseline out of the box